Pa1mantri/RISC-V_HDP/README.md

 Product Based RISC-V Skilling Program from VSD Corp and Chipcron.

-Week-1: Introduction to RISC-V ISA Exploring the RISC-V ISA Landscape: Understanding its history, significance, and architecture.
-Understanding how a C program is compiled using various compilers with the help of the Godbolt platform.
+Week-1:  Understanding how a C program is compiled using various compilers with the help of the Godbolt platform.

-Week-2: Understanding how microarchitecture is defined based on assembly instructions of a program and measuring CPU performance.
+Week-2: Introduction to RISC-V ISA Exploring the RISC-V ISA architecture.Understanding how microarchitecture is defined based on assembly instructions of a program and measuring CPU performance.